 Google’s E-A-T has been causing quite a stir recently, with more and more businesses reviewing their content marketing strategy at the start of the year.
 Whilst Google’s E-A-T has been around for a couple of years now, its significance remains at the forefront of everyone’s minds.
 It’s not just E-A-T you need to pay close attention to either, as Google’s Rater Guidelines provide what was once highly confidential insight into how the search engines Raters rank content.

-As an award-winning digital marketing agency, we’re well versed in the world of SEO and content marketing and have the in-house expertise required to take your marketing strategy to the next level.
+As an award-winning digital marketing agency, we’re well versed in the SEO agency and content marketing world and have the in-house expertise required to take your marketing strategy to the next level.
 To find out more about how we can help boost your websites online visibility, get in touch with a member of our specialist digital marketing team on 0800 088 6000.

 Tables of Content